ParthDesai/parthdesai.github.io/_posts/2020-05-08-blockchain-designing-101-1.md

 Two types of state transition operations exists:
 1. User submitted: Typically submitted by user via api exposed by nodes.
 2. System generated: Generated as part of system operation.
-One example would be enacting a new validator set after each pre-defined period in the PoS system.
+One example would be enacting a new validator set in Proof-of-Stake blockchain.

 ### Block
 Typically every block except genesis block contains three things: 1) A cryptographic data that links a block to its parent 2) one or more state transition operations 3) Some portion of current state of blockchain.